Fears about Web services security shouldn't dissuade organizations from implementing the technology, experts s

 Despite the technology's growing popularity, security concerns have hobbled some Web services projects.
 A number of companies have limited their Web services experiments to those within the firewall because of security fears.

 Pete Lindstrom, director of security strategies at the Hurwitz Group, Framingham, Mass., said that secure Web services -- even outside the firewall -- are possible today if companies understand the risks and take appropriate steps to address them.
-There
+There are two classes of risks associated with Web services.

 First, the XML message can be tampered with en route.
 Data within the transaction can be changed.
 (Attaching a signature would address this problem).
 Data can also be "sniffed" from transactions, which means data is pulled out, but encrypting transactions would address that issue, Lindstrom said.